GLOSSARY

 What is meant by extra-low voltage?

-The term extra-low voltage refers to voltages that do not exceed certain limit values in accordance with the VDE guidelines.
+This term refers to voltage values that do not exceed certain limit values in accordance with the VDE guidelines.
 A distinction is made between direct voltage up to 120 volts and alternating voltage up to 50 volts.
-These are considered safe because they cannot cause dangerous electric shocks under normal conditions.
+These are considered safe and largely harmless, as they cannot cause any dangerous currents through the body under normal conditions.

-In contrast to low voltage, extra-low voltage is the lower voltage level.
-In practice, this means that if a voltage below this level is used, you can touch electrical devices or cables without suffering an electric shock – provided that all protective measures in accordance with the applicable standards are observed.
+In contrast to low voltage, this voltage level is therefore the lower voltage level.
+In practice, this means that if a voltage below this level is used, it is possible to touch electrical components or cables without suffering an electric shock – provided that all protective measures in accordance with the applicable standards are observed.

 Safety classes and normative principles